kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           you can withdraw anytime money from Behtar Ads app. you just have to email us.
         type: faq_item
-      - question: Can i edit my video?
+      - question: Can I edit my video?
         answer: No. Behtar Ads app there is no facility to edit video option.
         type: faq_item
 template: landing